mosi-sol/nft-erc721/README.md

 ##
 fully functional NFT ERC721

-how to use : following this folder -> mock.sol
+how to use : following contracts folder -> mock.sol

 suggestion :